-Trevor, written by James Lecesne and directed by Peggy Rajski, won an Oscar as well an Honorable Mention at Sundance in 1995 (though she had previously been on the jury).
+Trevor, written by James Lecesne and directed by Peggy Rajski, won an Oscar as well an Honorable Mention at Sundance in 1995 (though Rajski had previously been on the jury).
 The film follows the growing pains of teenage Trevor who is struggling to fit in at school and whose homophobic parents seem incapable of understanding his troubled soul.
-The opening is slightly reminiscent to the 1971 feature film Harold and Maude - but we won't mention that!
+The opening is reminiscent to the 1971 feature film Harold and Maude but we won't mention that!
+Unfortunately, the video will not play in Germany.

 Raw Love (Amor Crudo) was co-directed by Martin Deus and Juan Chappa, with writing credits attached to the former.
 It is a subtle and beautifully acted short about two high school friends spending the last days of term together.
 There is, of course, an unsaid something simmering beneath the surface but South American society is not condusive to male lovers.
 Raw Love is a compelling and truthful story of mixed emotions and untold wants.